sportsclimbs/grades/content/lists/uk-routes.md

 ![Eder Lomba attempting Northern Lights](/img/eder-northern-lights-01.jpg)

-## 2021 equals the best year for hard ascents.
+## 2021 is the best year for hard* ascents in the UK.

 This hopefully lists all routes of 8c+ and above.
 Such a list is inevitably somewhat subjective.
 Not included here are extended boulder problems or hybrid boulder routes.

 Steve McClure has been the dominent force in UK sport climbing for over 2 decades and it's no surprise he has done the most routes here.
 What is perhaps surprising is that he hasn't done more though.
 Of the 33 routes he has less than half having ticked 14.
 Steve's focus has been the Peak District and Yorkshire and misses out on routes further from home: Wales, Scotland and Devon.

 The runners up place is currently shared by Pete Robbins and Will Bosi with 6 routes each though Bosi's routes are harder and include 4 9a's.
 After this there are 3 climbers with 5 routes each: Ben Moon, Malcolm Smith and Pete Dawson.
+Young Josh Ibbetson's efforts cannot be left out either.
+He's done 4 routes in this list but 3 of those have been 9a's.

 The hardest crag, by a signifcant margin is Malham Cove, not just by number (8 routes listed) but also the hardest with the country's only 9b and two 9a+'s.
 In second place comes Raven Tor with 5 routes.

-The best years previously have been 2020 with 11 ascents in total, 2016 with 10 and 2011 with 9.
+The best years previously were 2020 with 11 ascents in total, 2016 with 10 and 2011 with 9.

-But 2021 is now up to 11 ascents so far:
+But 2021 is now up to 12 ascents with a few months left and some almost completed projects by several climbers.

+The so far:

 1. *Rainshadow* 12th ascent by Eder Lomba Lopez de Ipiña
 2. New direct finish to *Make it Funky*, *Persian Dawn* (8c+) by Buster Martin